Preview on GeoLocate and georeferencing specimens

 How to use GeoLocate tool

-Once all record data is entered correctly and with out any mistakes, the georeferencing process can begin.
+Once all record data is entered correctly, actual georeferencing process can begin.
 We can select multiple batches or sets of records that use the same locality description (even though though they might be different samples or species) to make the process quicker.

 1. While on the Batch Georeferencing Tools page, in the Return Count, highlight a set of specimens by clicking on it.
 You can select multiple records by holding the “Ctrl” or “Shift” button.
 Once highlighted, press the “GeoLocate Tool“ button to open a new window of the GeoLocate tool.

 2. In the new window of the GeoLocate tool, we will be using the different maps provided to confirm the locality given in the description.
 We will also be using the tool to place a marker on the approximate spot where the specimen was collected with an uncertainty radius and error polygon if needed.

 3. To measure a distance, click the measure tool and then click the starting point on the map.
 Click again at a turn or double click to end the measure tool.
 Hold the Shift key to have a continuous line that can measure curves, like rivers or trails.

 4. To place a marker point (the one that that is active and use the location will be shown in green, inactive ones in red) or move one, simply click and drag a point the desired location.
 You can also click the place marker button.

 5. To edit a markers uncertainty radius, click the point, and then Edit uncertainty.
 This will bring up a gray arrowhead that measures the distance of the uncertainty radius.
 Please use the guidelines below for an approximation.